EconometricInstitute/feb22012-programming-website/data/week2/6-character-encodings.md

 Within computers, all data is stores in a binary format.
 A `String` contains textual data, but in order to store textual data the text must be represented using binary values that we can easily interpret as number, also called code points.
-In order to' do so, a mapping between texual values and numeric values is defined.
+In order to do so, a mapping between textual values and numeric values is defined.
-The American Standard Code for Information Interchange (ASCII) defines the relation between numbers 0 to 127, where for example the decimal numbers 65 to 90 for the characters `A` to `Z`,  and the decimal numbers 97 to 122 correspond to the characters `a` to `z`.
+The American Standard Code for Information Interchange (ASCII) defines the relation between numbers 0 to 127, for example the decimal numbers 65 to 90 correspond to the characters `A` to `Z`,  and the decimal numbers 97 to 122 correspond to the characters `a` to `z`.
 This relationship between numbers and characters is called a *character encoding* or a *character set*.